THE ORIGINS

 All this, let to the birth of the KBAS.

-It 's design took 11 months to complete the first unit.
+It took 11 months to complete the first unit.
 From design, simulation, to small scale proof of concept, to a fully fledged build.

 The loudspeakers represent, ME, the imperfect me.
 The music that comes out, with its sound profile, is my soul.

-From that moment onwards, the rest of the design followed the same design methodology.
+From that moment onwards, the rest of the designs followed the same design methodology/language.

 Eventually bringing them all together.